 People move organisms around all the time.
 Sometimes when a non-native species is brought into a new area, it may spread rapidly and widely throughout the area and cause major harm to the native ecosystem and humans.
 When non-native plants, animals, or pathogens quickly take over a new location and alter the ecosystem, they are considered to be invasive species.

 One of the reasons that invasive species are able to thrive in a new ecosystem is that they often do not have the predators and competitors they had in their native ecosystem.
 Without these natural checks and balances they are able to reproduce rapidly and out-compete native species.
 The net result is a loss of diversity of native plants and animals as invasive species multiply and take over.
 Invasive species are the second most significant reason, after habitat loss, for the loss of global biological diversity.

-Dane County Parks manages over 12,000 acres of land and invasive species management is a top priority.
+Invasive Species management is a top priority for the Dane County Park System.
 The Dane County Integrated Pest Management Plan (PDF) guides the management of invasive species within the Dane County Park System.
 Some parks also have detailed vegetation management plans to provide more detail about management techniques and habitat goals for that location.

 The type of management required depends on the species and location.
 Management options could include cutting, prescribed fire, mowing, herbicide, and biological control.
 Typically a mix of management options combined with seeding or planting the area in native plants after the invasives are removed provides the most successful and longest lasting benefits.

 Manual removal and cutting can be very effective but requires a huge amount of time and labor.
 Many of our friends groups host workdays in our parks to remove invasive species by hand in areas that need special attention.
 If you are interested in getting more involved with a friends group and helping with these efforts, visit the Dane County Parks volunteer webpage to learn how.